xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 --gicv3                   \
 --data=bl1.bin@0x0        \
 --data=fip.bin@0x8000000  \
---data=image.fit@0xB0000004
+--data=image.fit@0xa2000004
 Note: There exist an alignment problem in U-boot’s mkimage, I traced the code and found
 sometimes may encounter the problem.
 I avoid this problem by modify the address that FIT image be loaded.
-IE, I loaded image.fit to 0xB0000004 and it is OK, when I load it to 0xB0000000 there would be a abortion exception.
+IE, I loaded image.fit to 0xa2000004 and it is OK, when I load it to 0xB0000000 there would be a abortion exception.
 This problem is mainly related to mkimage tools and FIT format image’s parse.

 + After loaded images are verified, Use bootm command to boot kernel as : $bootm 0xB0000004

+PS: There exist some problems in he latest version of Uboot(v2014.10),
+You may need to roll back gic_v64.S file as the older version when you open CONFIG_GICV2 macro.
+Although I have feedbacked the problem to Uboot's maintainer, still I recommend you
+to use the older version of Uboot if you want to verified on Foundation platform currently.
+Or you can substitude gic_v64.S file with the older version and add CONFIG_GICV2 macro in vexpress_aemv8a.h.